Evgeny Morozov

-Evgeny Morozov (Note: Евгений Морозов; Яўгені Марозаў) (born 1984) is a writer, researcher, and intellectual from Belarus who studies political and social implications of technology.
+Evgeny Morozov (Note: Евгений Морозов; Яўгені Марозаў) (born 1984) is a Belarusian and Italian writer, researcher, and intellectual who studies political and social implications of technology.
 He was named one of the 28 most influential Europeans by Politico in 2018.

 Life and career

-Morozov was born in 1984 in Soligorsk, Belarus.
+Morozov was born in 1984 in Salihorsk, Belarus.
 He attended the American University in Bulgaria and lived in Berlin before moving to the United States.

 Morozov has been a visiting scholar at Stanford University, a fellow at the New America Foundation, and a contributing editor of and blogger for Foreign Policy magazine, for which he wrote the blog Net Effect.
 He has previously been a Yahoo! fellow at Georgetown University's Walsh School of Foreign Service, a fellow at the Open Society Institute, director of new media at the NGO Transitions Online, and a columnist for the Russian newspaper Akzia.
 In 2009, he was chosen as a TED Fellow where he spoke about how the Web influences civic engagement and regime stability in authoritarian, closed societies or in countries "in transition".

-Morozov's writings have appeared in various newspapers and magazines around the world, including The New York Times, The Wall Street Journal, Financial Times, The Guardian, The New Yorker, Corriere della Sera, Times Literary Supplement, New Left Review, San Francisco Chronicle, Folha de S.Paulo, and Frankfurter Allgemeine Zeitung.
+Morozov's writings have appeared in various newspapers and magazines around the world, including The New York Times, The Wall Street Journal, Financial Times, The Guardian, The New Yorker, The New Republic, Corriere della Sera, Times Literary Supplement, New Left Review, San Francisco Chronicle, Folha de S.Paulo, and Frankfurter Allgemeine Zeitung.

-As of 2013, Morozov pursued a PhD in the history of science from Harvard, which he obtained in May 2018.
+Morozov received a PhD in the history of science from Harvard in May 2018.
 He gives guest lectures at cultural centres and has developed teaching and mentorship activities.

 In July 2023, Morozov naturalized as an Italian citizen.